Christopher-Schulze/GooglePicz/docs/DOCUMENTATION.md

 - **cache**: Manages local media cache (SQLite)
 - **sync**: Handles synchronization with Google Photos
 - **packaging**: Handles application packaging
-- **face_recognition**: Planned module for detecting faces in media items
+- **face_recognition**: Optional module for detecting and tagging faces

-### Face Recognition Module (planned)
+### Face Recognition Module (optional)
-The optional `face_recognition` crate defines placeholder functions to detect faces in a `MediaItem`.
-When built with the `cache` feature the results can be stored in the local cache.
-Enabling the `ui` feature will later allow the user interface to display tagged faces once real detection logic is implemented.
+The `face_recognition` crate can detect faces in a `MediaItem`.
+When compiled with the `cache` feature the results are written to the local cache.
+Building with the `ui` feature shows bounding boxes in the photo viewer.
+The feature is experimental and disabled by default.

 ### Crate Interactions